Our focus is fertile, functional females with fabulous temperament

 field.
 We put a premium on temperament, fertility, and health.

 Like any successful business arrangement, we have certain expectations of our cows and they have certain requirements of us.
 For our part, we provide our cows with a great bovine life.
 They exist in a low stress environment with low stress handling.
 Weather permitting, cows have access to rotational grazing for 7 or more months per year; however, it is Michigan, so we do have to feed hay for part of the year.
-Last year we grazed for over 7 months, cattle maintained condition and calves grew well.
+This year we grazed into November and cattle maintained condition and calves grew well.

-Cattle have access to Crystalyx Brigade year round.
+Cattle have access to Crystalyx Brigade or Fescue-Phos year round.
 Cows receive a little grain whenever we work them – makes moving cattle a breeze!
-Early calves have access to a small amount of creep, we back it off when the pastures are lush.
 Our cows have a live-in veterinarian and access to 24-7 veterinary care, careful monitoring of heifers and close up cows, and aggressive management of newborn calves.
 Matings are carefully planned and we evaluate AI sires for calving ease, maternal traits, structural correctness, carcass traits, and EPDs.
 In 2007 we bred several heifers to the calving ease Red Angus bull Leachman Heavenly 8141.
-We were so impressed with the vigor and growth of these calves that we increased the use of Red Angus sires.
-We will be calving out our first Buffalo Creek Hobo 1961 and Ole Oscar heifers in 2012.
-In December 2010 we were fortunate to be able to purchase a treasure trove of semen from the Buffalo Creek dispersal including Choctaw Chief 373, Hobo, and Red Hill Julian 84S.
+We were so impressed with the vigor and growth of these calves that we increased the use of Red Angus sires to include Buffalo Creek Hobo 1961, Crowfoot Ole Oscar, Choctaw Chief 373, and Red Hill Julian 84S.